Spin Hurwitz numbers and topological quantum field theory: Preliminaries and Main Results

-Let $\Bord _2 ^{Spin}$ be the symmetric monoidal 2-category of spin cobordisms.
-Cobordism categories (with various kinds of extra structure) are described in \cite{Lur}, and chapter 4 of \cite{SP}.
-Here we just recall the basic idea: \begin{itemize} \item Objects are spin 0-manifolds, i.e. disjoint unions of points equipped with a spin structure. \item A 1-morphism between 0-manifolds $N_0$ and $N_1$ is a cobordisms between $N_0$ and $N_1$, i.e. a 1-manifold $M$ with an isomorphism of spin manifolds $\partial M \cong \overline{N_0} \sqcup N_1$, where $\overline{N}$ denotes the opposite spin structure on $N$ (see Appendix \ref{Spin}). \item If $M$ and $M^\prime$ are 1-morphisms between $N_0$ and $N_1$, then a 2-morphism between $M$ and $M^\prime$ is a spin 2-manifold $\Sigma$ with corners, and an isomorphism $\partial \Sigma \cong \overline{M} \sqcup M^\prime$. \item The symmetric monoidal structure is given by disjoint union of manifolds. \end{itemize}
+Our primary examples of symmetric monoidal $2$-categories are $2$- categories of cobordisms.
+For example, the $2$-category $\Bord ^{or}$ of oriented cobordisms can be described as follows (see \cite{SP} for a more careful definition). \begin{itemize} \item Objects of $\Bord^{Or}$ are oriented 0-manifolds, i.e. disjoint unions of points equipped with an orientation. \item A 1-morphism between objects $N_0$ and $N_1$ is a cobordism between $N_0$ and $N_1$, i.e. an oriented 1-manifold with boundary, $M$ together with an oriented diffeomorphism $\partial M \cong \overline{N_0} \sqcup N_1$, where $\overline{N}$ denotes the opposite orientation on $N$. \item If $M_0$ and $M_1$ are both 1-cobordisms between $N_0$ and $N_1$, then a 2-morphism between $M_0$ and $M_1$ is a cobordism $\Sigma$ between $M_0$ and $M_1$ which is trivial on the boundary; more precisely, $\Sigma$ is an oriented $2$-manifold with corners together with an isomorphism

-\begin{remark} By cutting along codimension 1 submanifolds we can reduce the computation of spin Hurwitz numbers to computing genus $0$ spin Hurwitz numbers with 3 ramification points (pair of pants), but we still need to be able to identify this with the structure constants for the supercentre of the Sergeev algebra.
-This is the main purpose of fully extending the theory: the Sergeev algebra appears very naturally as the value assigned to a point in our construction, and the general theory of TQFT then implies that the value of the TQFT on a anti-periodic circle is the supercentre.
-Note that the ordinary Hurwitz TQFT of Theorem \ref{OrdinaryTFT} can also be fully extended to assign the full group algebra of the symmetric group to a point. \end{remark}

-\begin{remark} In this paper we are working with the 2-category $\Bord _2 ^{Spin}$, which is a truncation of the natural $(\infty ,2)$-category which is discussed in \cite{Lur}.
-This is because the target category for our TQFT is a 2-category (as opposed to an $(\infty ,2)$-category), so all higher structure gets killed off. \end{remark}

-Let $S\Vect$ denote the symmetric monoidal category of supervector spaces and degree $0$ morphisms, with its graded tensor product.
-Let $S\Alg$ be the symmetric monoidal 2-category of superaglebras: objects are algebras $S\Vect$, 1-morphisms are superbimodules, 2-morphisms are maps of superbimodules.